-This Later Years Handbook enables students to understand the choices available at Victoria University Secondary College in 2023.
+The Senior Secondary Handbook enables students to understand the choices available at Victoria University Secondary College.
 It firstly invites students to understand which pathway or certificate they may choose to follow.

 A summary of the extensive range of VCE, VCE VM and VET Subjects offered at Victoria University Secondary College is included within this handbook.